FAQ-General

 Is there a cost to attend?

 Omaha Virtual School is a free program within Omaha Public Schools.
 We provide a device and all the materials student need to be successful in the program.
-Families do need to provide consistent high speed internet service at home.

 Where will the face-to-face sessions take place?